SamVerschueren/gulp-cordova-access/README.md

-# gulp-cordova-author
+# gulp-cordova-access

-> Sets the author of the cordova project
+> Sets the access origins of the cordova project

 ## Related